Gall Bladder And Biliary Cancers

 Common Signs and Symptoms

-Diagnosis of biliarycancers:
+Diagnosis of Biliary Cancers

 Treatment Options

 The planning of treatment will depend on the extent and type of cancer, the degree of spread, and the age and general condition of the patient.
 Most patients are nutritionally depleted and will need support and advice on diet.
 The treatment is usually multimodality and the sequencing is decided based on the stage.
+This is why patients often seek biliary cancer treatment in mumbai at centres that can provide coordinated staging, endoscopic support, oncology care, and advanced surgery when needed.
+Complex cases, especially hilar cholangiocarcinoma, typically require experienced biliary cancer surgeons in mumbai because surgery may involve liver resection, bile duct excision, and reconstruction.

 Surgery

 Surgery for the gall bladder cancer depends on the stage of the cancer.
-If the disease is confined to gall bladder then patient will require Radical cholecystectomy with wedge resection of the liver(4b/5 segments) with portal lymphadenectomy with or without bile duct resection Some patients will get diagnosed of gall bladder cancer after undergoing laparoscopic cholecystectomy for the gall stones, this is defined as incidental gall bladder cancer.. such patients are treated with revision radical cholecystectomy (wedge resection of the liver)with portal lymphadenectomy at the earliest for stages T2 and beyond.
+If the disease is confined to the gall bladder then the patient will require radical cholecystectomy with wedge resection of the liver (4b/5 segments) with portal lymphadenectomy with or without bile duct resection.
+Some patients get diagnosed with gall bladder cancer after undergoing laparoscopic cholecystectomy for gall stones; this is defined as incidental gall bladder cancer.
+Such patients are treated with revision radical cholecystectomy (wedge resection of the liver) with portal lymphadenectomy at the earliest for stages T2 and beyond.
 Some gall bladder cancers may require a major hepatectomy as well.
-We are one of the few centres in the country who?er major and aggressive surgical resections for gall bladder cancer with a good success rate.
+We are one of the few centres in the country who offer major and aggressive surgical resections for gall bladder cancer with a good success rate.
+This surgical pathway is a key part of gallbladder cancer treatment when the disease is resectable.

 Radiation